Meeting discount conditions1

 Failing to meet discount conditions means you do not need to set up a direct deposit for your salary or take out any insurance; however, in exchange, you will not be eligible for a discount on your mortgage.
 In other words, it is not cumpulsory to set up a direct deposit for your salary or take out the home insurance through us.

-1 Interest rates subject to the following discount conditions: (i) a salary, pension or any other type of periodic benefit received by transfer as remuneration must be set up with Openbank.
-For a single holder, the amount of any of the above items must be equal to or greater than €900 per month.
-If there are two or more holders, the minimum amount is €1,800 per month.
-At least one of the mortgage holders must have proof of fixed income from work as an employee, self-employed person or from a pension (ii) the property/properties subject to the mortgage must be insured with the Home Insurance marketed by Openbank, S.A., Linked Bancassurance Operator.
+1 Interest rates subject to the following discount conditions: (i) Primary home: a salary, pension or any other type of periodic state benefit must be paid directly into Openbank.
+Second home and/or self-employed: a salary, pension or any other type of periodic state benefit received by transfer must be set up with Openbank, or a deposit must be made from another bank into Openbank each month.
+For a single holder, the amount of any of the above items, both for a primary home and for a second home and/or self-employed, must be equal to or greater than €900 per month.
+If there are two or more holders, the minimum amount is €1,800 per month (ii) the property/properties subject to the mortgage must be insured with the Home Insurance marketed by Openbank, S.A., Linked Bancassurance Operator.

 If you do not meet any of the above discount conditions, the applicable interest rate that arises from failure to comply will vary and will be the result of an additional margin of 0.30% being added to the annual nominal interest if you do not meet the discount condition (i), 0.10% if you do not meet the discount condition (ii) and 0.40% if you do not meet either of the above conditions to be eligible for the discount.